French Silk Pie

 Ages ago, I resisted trying French silk pie for the first time.
 And do you know why?
 I couldn’t get past the pie crust + chocolate combination.
 Am I crazy or what?!

-I have had French silk pie on the brain for ages, but I kept hitting a roadblock on way to making it.
-Are you ready for this?
-You will absolutely, positively think I’m insane.
-For some reason, I had such a hard time getting past the combination of pie crust combined with chocolate.
-Am I nuts or what?!
-It seems as though I’ve compartmentalized desserts in my brain, and pie crust was reserved for things like fruit, pumpkin and pecans.
+I had compartmentalized desserts in my brain, and pie crust was reserved for things like fruit, pumpkin, and pecans.
 Chocolate, on the other hand, was reserved for… everything other than pie crust?
-Seriously, I know it makes zero sense.
-However, the only chocolate-based pie I’ve made before (chocolate cream) had an Oreo crust.
+I know it makes zero sense!
+The only chocolate-based pie I had made before this one (chocolate cream pie) had an Oreo crust.
 I just wasn’t sold that chocolate and traditional pie crust were a good combination.